puppetlabs/puppetdb/documentation/api/query/tutorial-pql.markdown

 [cli_install]: ../../pdb_client_tools.html
 [examples]: ./examples-pql.html

-This page walks through the construction of several types of PuppetDB PQL queries.
+This page walks through the construction of several types of Puppet Query Language (PQL) queries.
 We use the **version 4 API** in all examples.

 Other resources you may also find useful include: